Netsyms/BinStack/README.md

 * pages.php
    Define app pages/screens in an array.
 The page ID/array key is assumed to exist as a file `pages/{key}.php`, or it will 404.
    __Optional parameters:__
-      `'navbar' => true` will show the page as a button in the app menu bar
+      `'navbar' => true` will show the page as a button in the app menu bar.
       `'icon' => '...'` will show an icon from FontAwesome in the menu bar.
 Setting this to `home` will show the icon `fa-home`.
+      `'styles'` => ["file.css"] will inject the listed CSS files into the page header (after all other CSS, like Bootstrap).
+      `'scripts'` => ["file.js"] will inject the listed JavaScript files into the page footer (after jQuery and other builtin scripts).
 * lang/messages.php
    Array of alert messages.
-   `"string"` is the language string for the message, `"type"` is one of `success`, `info`, `warning`, or `danger`.
+   `"string"` is the language string for the message, `"type"` is one of `success`, `info`, `warning`, or `danger` (i.e. Bootstrap alert classes).
    Changing the type changes the icon and color of the alert box.
 *lang/en_us.php
    Language data for US English.
 *lib/login.php
    Functions for logging in users and stuff like that.
-Mostly makes requests to the Portal API, which calls the real functions "over there".
+Most functions transparently makes requests to the Portal API and return the results.
+*lib/userinfo.php
+   Functions for getting user data, like real names and managed employees.
+*static/css/app.css
+   Custom styles for the app.
+See the comments inside for instructions on theming the app.

 License
 -------